celo-org/react-celo/readme.md

 #### Extending Supported Networks

 By default Use-Contractkit only supports Celo Blockchain Networks.
 You can however extend this to include other chains you choose such as Ethereum, Polygon, Avalanche etc by Passing your array of `Network`s into `CeloProvider`.
 Note this feature is considered experimental and works better with wallets like Metamask.

+#### Manual Networking Mode

+Opt out of the React-Celo automatically switching which network the dapp / wallet are on. `walletChainId` might be different to dapp's `network.chainId`.
+You MUST use `updateNetwork` to set the desired chain in this case.

 ### Adjust FeeCurrency